ContainerSolutions/core-plans/cassandra/README.md

 ```

 However, this setup is not recommended for huge cluster size in production.
-See next section for more informations:
+See next section for more information:

 ### Custom node registration

-Cassandra provide a way to extend the way it discover seeds and nodes.
+Cassandra provides a mechanism to extend the way it discover seeds and nodes.
 It is
 well documented [here](http://docs.datastax.com/en/archived/cassandra/1.2/cassandra/configuration/configCassandra_yaml_r.html#reference_ds_qfg_n1r_1k__seed_provider) and you have a good example on how to create a custom one in
 [k8s repo](https://github.com/kubernetes/kubernetes/blob/master/examples/storage/cassandra/java/src/main/java/io/k8s/cassandra/KubernetesSeedProvider.java).

 Once this is done, compile your new `SeeProvider` to a standalone JAR.
-Include your new JAR into a custom package following the instructions from
+Include your new JAR into a custom package following the instructions from the
 [Extending Habitat Cassandra](extending-habitat-cassandra) section.
 Modify the `default.toml` file to link to your new class: